 Over the last few years, Microsoft has gotten aggressive with the online account requirement on both Windows 10 and 11.
-So much so that Microsoft altogether removed the option to create a local account on Windows 11 Home during fresh installations.
+So much so that Microsoft altogether removed the option to create a local account on Windows 11 Home for fresh installations.
 And now, the company has removed the local account option for Windows 11 Pro as well, starting with Windows 11 22H2 build.
 Many users are frustrated with the “Offline account” option missing on both Windows 11 Home and Pro editions.
 Having said that, you don’t need to worry about it, as we are here to help.
 In this guide, we have added four ways to create a local account on Windows 11.
 You will be able to install Windows 11 without a Microsoft account or an internet connection.
 So on that note, let’s go ahead and check out the instructions.

 Method 1: Install Windows 11 Without a Microsoft Account (Home and Pro)